Bible verses about faith in hard times bring encouragement during turbulent times and give security and hope in God as revealed in Jesus Christ.

 We cannot control anything that happens in our lives no matter how hard we try.
 We can control our response to whatever is happening in our lives.
 Most of the time, we respond to them negatively.
 We are all human, and that is understandable.
 But, going through hard times and having negative feelings can make matters worse rather than better.

-It can give us peace that comes from God, understanding of what is happening and what can happen, strength to face anything that comes in our way, and they can boost our faith and draw us closer to God instead of away from Him.
+It can give us peace that comes from God, understanding of what is happening and what can happen, and strength to face anything that comes our way, and it can boost our faith and draw us closer to God instead of away from Him.